equinor/seismic-zfp/docs/file-specification.md

 0=heuristic, 10=thorough, 20=exhaustive, 30=strip

 **** Blockshape in IL direction is set to 1 for 2D files, also no bytes for 3D geometry between 4-40 are set.

+***** This value may be overidden to provide greater precision by bytes 3273–3280 in the SEG-Y header, or equivalent in ZGY file
+These bytes were allocated in rev 2.0 for "Extended sample interval", as an IEEE double-precision float.